5 Tips To Combat The Rising Cost Of Living

 With all investments, higher returns means higher risk.
 However, letting your money languish in low-return financial vehicles may not be the best way to combat inflation.

-At an inflation rate of 2.8%, RM100 earned will be worth less in terms of purchasing power after a year if it is not invested.
+At an inflation rate of over 4%, RM100 earned will be worth less in terms of purchasing power after a year if it is not invested.
 That is why one always has to be on the lookout for investments with returns exceeding the prevailing inflation rate.